Amazon brings Whole Foods voice shopping to Alexa

 Following earnings announced last month, CFO Brian Olsavsky said Prime benefits at Whole Foods are seeing one of the highest rates of adoption for a Prime perk in the company’s history.
 In April, CEO Jeff Bezos said the company has 100 million Prime members.

-The new way to shop with Alexa come along as Amazon and Google fight over the introduction of more ways to interact with their AI assistants in visual user interfaces.
+The new method of shopping with Alexa comes as Amazon and Google fight over the introduction of more ways to interact with their AI assistants in visual user interfaces.

 In late June, Amazon debuted a Fire tablet charging dock and Show Mode, a visual experience similar to the Echo Show.
 Echo Show smart speakers allow you to shop for items in the Amazon marketplace by scrolling left to right through options.

-The Lenovo Smart Display came out late last month and other devices with a display and Google Assistant inside are expected out later this year from Sony and LG.
+The Lenovo Smart Display with Google Assistant came out late last month, and other devices with a display and Google Assistant inside are expected out later this year from Sony and LG.

 Analysts predict the voice shopping market to grow to roughly $40 billion by 2022.